Dr. Robert Phillips

 Potential Student Project(s): Potential projects include:

-2. transcribing video webinars and interviews (some transcription is automated); creating code books for data obtained from transcripts;
+2. transcribing interviews (some transcription is automated); creating code books for data obtained from transcripts;

 3. creating a corpus of text relating to the project and then using software for linguistic analysis;